BradleyChatha/jcli/README.md

 Our example will simply be an empty command with a few arguments we'd like to get information of:

 **TODO Update this for v0.20.0 since this is outdated**

+**It's way simpler than in the example, actually, and the info is all compile-time**.

 ```d
 import std, jcli;